-well-made call sheet is the difference between a successful shoot, or production hell.
+well-made call sheet is the difference between a successful shoot and production hell.
 And the quality of the call sheet comes down to the quality of the call sheet template.
-Mistakes can easily snowball and lead to major confusions, and eventual delays.
+Mistakes can easily snowball and lead to major confusion, and eventual delays.

-In this all-inclusive call sheet guide we’ll not only provide a call sheet template, but we’ll arm you with time-tested call sheet best practices so you can avoid making so many frustratingly common mistakes.
-By the end of the post you’ll be ready to create professional call sheets with ease.
-Let’s get started.
+In this all-inclusive call sheet guide, we’ll not only provide a call sheet template, but we’ll arm you with time-tested call sheet best practices so you can avoid making so many frustratingly common mistakes.
+By the end of the post, you’ll be ready to create professional call sheets with ease.

 ELEMENTS ON A CALL SHEET

 Elements on a Call Sheet

 Before jumping into our step-by-step guide, let’s watch 1st AD Alex Stein go through the Anatomy of a Call Sheet Template.